raystack/siren/docs/guides/templates.md

             "name": "team",
             "type": "string",
             "default": "odpf",
-            "description": "Name of the team thaat owns the deployment" },
+            "description": "Name of the team that owns the deployment" },
         {
             "name": "for",